 The step setting controls subsampling; a value of 1 means all the data points are used to generate the display, while 2 means every other data point is taken along each axis, reducing the number of points used by a factor of eight.
 Step sizes can be different in the X, Y, and Z directions, although this can only be set with the volume command step option (not with the graphical interface).

-The display region is not necessarily the full extent of the data grid; it can be limited with the volume command region option or the crop volume mouse mode .
+The display region is not necessarily the full extent of the data grid; it can be limited with the volume command region option or the mouse mode for crop volume .

 The thresholds on the histogram control how data values are mapped to the display: